-The seeded watershed algorithm is an image segmentation algorithm for interactive object carving from image data.
-The algorithm input are user given object markers (see example below) for the inside (green) and outside (red) of an object.
-From these markers an initial segmentation is calculated that can be refined interactively.
-The seeded watershed relies on discernible object boundaries in the image data and not on inner appearance of an object like for example the classification workflow.
+The seeded watershed algorithm is an image segmentation algorithm for interactive object extraction from image data.
+The algorithm input is user-defined object markers (see example below) for the inside (green) and outside (red) of an object.
+From these markers, an initial segmentation is calculated that can be refined interactively.
+The seeded watershed relies on discernible object boundaries in the image data and not on the inner appearance of an object like for example the pixel classification workflow.

-From the two images displayed to the right, the left image is clearly more suitable for the classification module since the cell cores have a strong red color component in comparison to their surrounding.
-The right image on the other hand is a good example for the applicability of the seeded watershed segmentation (the problem setting is the segmentation of a single cell from electron microscopy image of neural tissue) since the neural cells have similar color distributions but can be separated by the dark cell membranes dividing them.
-(NOTE: the seeded watershed could also be applied to segment individual cell cores in the left image interactively, but in such a case where there is a clear visible difference between the objects of interest and their surrounding the classification module is a better choice.)
+From the two example images above, the left image is clearly more suitable for the classification module since the cell cores have a strong red color component in comparison to their surrounding.
+The right image, on the other hand, is a good example for the applicability of the seeded watershed segmentation (the problem setting is the segmentation of a single cell from electron microscopy image of neural tissue) since the neural cells have similar color distributions but can be separated by the dark cell membranes dividing them.
+(NOTE: the seeded watershed could also be applied to segment individual cell cores in the left image interactively, but in such a case where there is a clear visible difference between the objects of interest and their surrounding the pixel classification module is a better choice.)

 Assuming the user has already created or loaded an existing ilastik project and added a dataset, the first step is to switch to the Preprocessing Applet where the filter selection and computation are performed.

 Here the user can select how boundaries are represented in the image.